123Satyajeet123/try-rankly/backend/METRICS_STORAGE_EXPLAINED.md

 ### Q: "Are these all the metrics?"
 **A:** No!
 The `test-flow-step4-data.json` is just a summary.
 The actual database has:
-- ✅ Per-test metrics for ALL brands (Stripe + competitors)
+- ✅ Per-test metrics for ALL brands (HDFC Bank Freedom Credit Card + competitors)
 - ✅ Detailed sentence-level data
-- ✅ Citations per brand
+- ✅ Citations per brand (Brand/Earned/Social breakdown)
 - ✅ Position rankings
+- ✅ Sentiment analysis

 ### Q: "Should metrics be computed for competitors?"
 **A:** YES!
 And they ARE:
-- ✅ Each test tracks metrics for Stripe + ALL 3 selected competitors
+- ✅ Each test tracks metrics for HDFC Bank Freedom Credit Card + ALL 2 selected competitors
-- ✅ Current data shows: Stripe, PayPal, Square, Adyen all tracked
+- ✅ Current data shows: HDFC Bank Freedom Credit Card, Chase Freedom Flex, Discover it Cash Back all tracked
 - ✅ Ready for aggregation

 ### Q: "Is this needed for frontend?"